TEMPLE GRANDIN’S CENTER TRACK RESTRAINER

 Immediately following the Grandin sequence there is release.
 The film cuts back to Farm Sanctuary in upstate New York where rescued elderly cows walk peacefully up a hill, an old wise goat with a long beard chews his cud, and Jo walks up an adjacent gravel road with a spring in her step carrying her farm boots.
 We know she has returned to her heavenly refuge for a visit with animal friends, and with her pal Susie Coston, the National Shelter Director for Farm Sanctuary.
 This is the third and final scene at Farm Sanctuary, where the scenes are crafted as magical (yet very real) departures; transporting audiences to ancient deep memories of childhood and storybooks where all animals are friends with names and stories.

 It was early January 2012, when I found myself en route to Colorado with Cinematographer John Price and Sound Recordist Jason Milligan, to spend the day with Temple Grandin, to interview her about her Center Track Restrainer and Curved Chute System.
 It was preplanned that she would describe the details of her drawings for me.
 By the end of the day, after an interview in our hotel and a drive around town, she invited us back to her home to show us her plaques and awards from McDonald’s and other clients.
 Her home was dusty and cluttered with books and images of animals; especially cows and western cowboy iconography, there were paintings of animals, statues of animals, and books about animals everywhere.
-I haven’t forgotten her parting words to me: she said she hoped I had learned something from her, and I asked her what she would like me to have learned, and she explained that she is a pragmatist; most people in the world eat animals, and so she sees her work as helping to improve things.
+Her parting words to me were that she hoped I had learned something from her, and I asked her what she would like me to have learned, and she explained that she is a pragmatist; most people in the world eat animals, and so she sees her work as helping to improve things.